bhecquet/seleniumRobot/doc/chap3_Test_writing.md

 captureElementSnapshot(<myWebElement>);
 ```

 If you want to compare these pictures with previous execution through seleniumRobot server (assuming option `seleniumRobotServerCompareSnapshots` is set to true), call instead.
+Difference is that you give a snapshot name to ease comparison

 ```java
 capturePageSnapshot(<pic_name>, SnapshotCheckType.TRUE);